Beep Test AFL Standards

 AFL beep test scores, National Draft Combine data, and what levels elite Australian footballers reach.

-Practice with the Free Beep Test App →
+Practice with the Free Beep Test App →AFL Beep Test Overview

-The test is also widely used at state league (SANFL, VFL, WAFL, NEAFL) and junior (TAC Cup, NAB League) levels as a benchmark for aerobic fitness.
+The test is also used at state league (SANFL, VFL, WAFL, NEAFL) and junior (TAC Cup, NAB League) levels as a fitness benchmark.
+In practice, Level 14 is roughly where state league players average, while listed AFL players tend to sit a full level higher — a useful gap to target.

 AFL National Draft Combine — Beep Test Averages